A5an/ShopifyFWNAutomation/PDF_PARSING_README.md

 This system automatically extracts invoice data from PDF files using `pdf2json` library with supplier-specific parsing strategies.
 It's designed to handle different invoice formats and integrate seamlessly with the FWN invoice management workflow.

+As of recent updates, the system also includes Python-based table extraction for improved accuracy with complex PDF layouts.

 ## Architecture

 ```